 A bespoke eLearning app for teachers

-The Scottish College for Educational Leadership (SCEL) is a division of Education Scotland that aims to support teachers in making a difference to the outcomes for children and young people through high quality leadership programmes and services.
+The Education Scotland Professional Learning and Leadership Directorate aims to support teachers in making a difference to the outcomes for children and young people through high quality development and leadership programmes and services.

 Through our planning and scoping phase, new ideas were generated resulting in additional features and functionality; all of which with the objective of making the system as useful and as intuitive as possible for teachers on their progressive journey.
 New features included the ability to ‘bookmark’ elements of interest for later consumption, the ability to download progress in a format compatible with importing into external teaching platforms and the ability to login using their existing Glow account (Scotland’s national digital environment for learning) for fast and easy on-boarding.

-The project has been a huge success since the May 2017 launch.
-We have seen a huge uplift in usage and that’s with practically no marketing.
-When comparing stats from launch until now against the same time frame last year there has been an increase of 175% in site activity.
-Perhaps the most significant statistic and indication of the transformation of the system is the reduction in our bounce rates given many returning users are having to learn engage with a new user interface having previously had a bad experience.
-That along with a 33% increase in engagement with PLAs – the most significant contributor in making a difference to improving learning leadership.
-Moreover, the qualitative feedback from teachers across Scotland confirms that the Framework is now a high-quality eLearning professional learning resource.
+When the original platform went live there was a huge uplift in usage with no marketing, with an increase of 175% in site activity.
+Perhaps the most significant statistic and indication of the transformation of the system was the reduction in bounce rates given many returning users had to learn and engage with a new user interface, having previously had a bad experience.
+That, along with a 33% increase in engagement with PLAs, was a significant contributor in making a difference to improving learning leadership.
+Moreover, the qualitative feedback from teachers across Scotland confirmed that the Framework was a high-quality eLearning professional learning resource.

 The project was nominated in the education sector at The Herald Scottish Digital Business Awards 2017.

-“I was delighted with the work that Innovation Digital did for us to revitalise and improve the SCEL Framework for Educational Leadership.
-The team at Innovation Digital worked built strong relationships with the SCEL team, ensuring that the development was a two-way process and their response to SCEL feedback and requests was excellent.
-Early feedback from teachers in Scotland confirms that the outcome of our relationship with Innovation Digital is a high quality, innovative and interactive professional learning resource to support the development of leadership in Scotland.”Gillian Hamilton, CEO, SCEL
+“I was delighted with the work that Innovation Digital did for us to revitalise and improve the Framework for Educational Leadership.
+The team at Innovation Digital worked built strong relationships with our team, ensuring that the development was a two-way process and their response to feedback and requests was excellent.
+Feedback from teachers in Scotland confirms that the outcome of our relationship with Innovation Digital is a high quality, innovative and interactive professional learning resource to support the development of leadership in Scotland.”Gillian Hamilton, Strategic Director, Education Scotland